spieglt/FlyingCarpet/README.md

 **Linux:** Download the `.AppImage` file from the [releases](https://github.com/spieglt/FlyingCarpet/releases) page for a standalone version, or if you're on a Debian-based distribution, download the `.deb` file and install it with `apk` or `dpkg`.

 **macOS:** Download the `.dmg` disk image file from the [releases](https://github.com/spieglt/FlyingCarpet/releases) page.
 Double-click to mount it and drag the `.app` bundle inside to your Applications folder.
+Or if you use Homebrew, run `brew install flying-carpet`.

 **Windows:** Download the `.msi` installer from the [releases](https://github.com/spieglt/FlyingCarpet/releases) page, or `FlyingCarpet.exe` for a standalone version.